tarwn/lessthandot-hugo/blogs/content/posts/2012-06-26-pick-the-right-storage-all.md

 ---
 As part of a long series of posts, I implemented a version of the MVC Music Store tutorial application on top of a pair of SQL Server CE databases.
 SQL Server CE is great for small apps, being a portable file-based database that can easily be moved to a full SQL Server instance.
 Last week I migrated my application to use full SQL Server instances instead of the SDF file and picked up a 3x performance improvement.
 It was interesting enough that I decided to share 🙂

-_Note: I wasn&#8217;t purposefully performance tuning my sample site.
+_Note: I wasn't purposefully performance tuning my sample site.
 This move was a necessary step to prep for doing some other SQL Server related things with the project and the performance improvement was just a neat side effect._

 ## The Results